Car Shipping Manila

 - Motor Vehicle Inspection Report

-- Certificate of Release signed by Commissioner at Customs
+- Certificate of Release signed by the Commissioner at Customs

 Requirements

 Along with the necessary documentation, requirements also need to be met.
-The vehicle owner should contact the Philippines Embassy to determine these requirements, considering they may change at any time.
+The vehicle owner should contact the Philippine Embassy to determine these requirements, considering they may change anytime.
 However, below, you will find what is typically requested regarding vehicle shipment to the country.

 - The vehicle must undergo clearance through the Philippine National Police.